Design-Test-Fusion/Barista-Brews/README.md

 ## Getting Started

 Simply clone the code to your local machine and run it in you desired editor.
-You will be navigated to a wonderful coffee theme interface which is the landing page (home page) where you can find a variety of coffee drinks for every mood and occasion.
+You will be navigated to a wonderful coffee themed interface which is the landing page (home page) for our website where you can find a variety of coffee drinks for every mood and occasion.

 ## Built With